Arts

 In the Middle School arts curriculum, students create, imagine, and explore new ways of engaging with the world.

-Through a wide range of experiences in drama, music, and visual art, students develop the physical, aesthetic, and critical thinking skills that enable them to see and respond to the world with empathy and discernment.
+Through a range of experiences in drama, music, and visual art,students develop physical, aesthetic, and critical thinking skills that help them to see and respond to the world with empathy and discernment.
 We recognize that in Middle School students are self-reflective, and we cultivate artistic behaviors with which they can express their ideas.
+We value both process and presentation and provide opportunities for students to share their work with a wider audience.

 All sixth and seventh graders take drama and visual art in a semester rotation.
-Music meets twice a week throughout the year in performance ensembles.
-In eighth grade, students choose from two semester-long electives.
-They may also choose to stay in their music performance ensemble.
+Ensemble based music classes meet twice a week throughout the year.
+In eighth grade, students choose from three trimester-long electives and spend one additional class period a week as part of a music or performing arts ensemble.

 The primary goal of the drama program in Middle School is to help students understand themselves and the world they live in, and to develop self-expression, self-discipline, and self-confidence through an active physical, emotional, and intellectual identification with a fictitious situation.
 An equally important aim is for students to understand the theater as a serious intellectual pursuit that requires rigorous work and attention and is, at its core, communal in nature.
 The most developmentally appropriate form of drama class for young adolescents is one that teaches through the aesthetic experience, not for it.
 To that end, all sixth and seventh grade classes are training rather than performance based.